smalot/bootstrap-datetimepicker/README.md

 ![Datetimepicker day view](https://raw.github.com/Trifid/bootstrap-datetimepicker/master/screenshot/block_day.png)

-This view allows to select the start of a time blcok by hour in the selected day.
+This view allows to select the start of a time block by hour in the selected day.

 ## Hour view